How do I become a physical therapy assistant or aide?

 If looking for some form of physical therapy school rankings, try a site like U.S. News & World Report.
 They listed the top graduate schools in physical therapy for 2008 and share the list here.
 However, with items such as distance, flexibility of classes, out of pocket costs, and transfer credit policies, having different priorities to different people, schools should be chosen by which fit them the best.

-Physical therapist’s aides can work in an assortment of venues, and not all PT careers turn out the same.
+Physical therapist’s assistants can work in an assortment of venues, and not all PT careers turn out the same.
 The following is a list of potential careers for people with degrees from accredited PT or PT assistant programs.

 - Physical Therapy Assistant: Similar to the above, physical therapy assistants also provide other services that can include treatment interventions, discharging patients, and more.